-The Dease Scholarship Program is was named in honor of St. Thomas’ 14th President, the Reverend Dennis Dease.
+The Dease Scholarship Program is named in honor of St. Thomas’ 14th President, the Reverend Dennis Dease.
 Father Dease initiated this program to increase access to a St. Thomas education for students historically underrepresented at the university.
-These full-tuition scholarships are generally awarded to students of color, first-generation students and graduates from urban high schools who demonstrate commitment to academic excellence, leadership and their communities.
+These full-tuition scholarships are generally awarded to students of color, first-generation students and/or graduates from urban high schools who demonstrate commitment to academic excellence, leadership and their communities.

 The success of the Dease Scholarship Program is a reflection of the character and quality of the Dease Scholars.
 When current recipients of the Dease Scholarship were asked to describe their purpose, vision for the future and their personal values, the following themes emerged:

 - Advancement of others